StackStorm/st2/docs/source/install/sources.rst

     systemctl enable rabbitmq-server
     systemctl restart rabbitmq-server

 Mistral workflow engine also has its own requirements to the environment.
-For more information, please refer to :doc:`/mistral`.
+For more information, please refer to :github_mistral:`Mistral README <README.rst>`.

 To setup the development environment via Vagrant: